 - Obtain the date of the observation from the header keyword DATE-OBS.

 - Measure the number of transfers for each star.
 The number of transfers are best obtained by identifying the position of each star on the FLT image.
-Use either the task "tran" from stsdas.analysis.dither in PYRAF, or measure the coordinates of the stars directly on the corresponding FLT image.
+Use either the task "pixtopix" from the drizzlepac package in PYRAF/Python, or measure the coordinates of the stars directly on the corresponding FLT image.
 For stars that fall in WFC2 (which is included in extension of the FLT .fits file), the number of transfers Ytran is simply the y coordinate of the star.
 For WFC1, which is included in extension of the same fits file, the number of transfers is Ytran=2049-ystar, where ystar is the y coordinate of the star on that frame.
 Note that this needs particular care in case the observations are dithered.
 If the position of the star changes only by a few (< 10) pixels, the correction is still well within the error even for large losses.
 However, if the dithers correspond to larger shifts, users should carefully check the original position of each star in the FLT files, and then derive the correction using the average value of Ytran.
 While doing so, make sure that the parameters used in astrodrizzle (or multidrizzle) do not bias the results when the CR rejection is performed.